Breast Reconstruction by Reduction or Lift

 Where Can I See Before and After Photos of Reconstruction Using Reduction or Breast Lift?

-Please click here to see before and after breast reconstruction using lift or reduction technique results!
+please visit our photo gallery to see before and after breast reconstruction using lift or reduction pictures!

 How Do I Know if Reconstruction Using Local Tissue Rearrangement is Right For Me?